mandar-opc/model_server/documentation/InstallationsKubernetes.md

+# Installation of OpenVINO&trade; Model Server with Kubernetes and Helms Chart
 A helm chart for installing OpenVINO Model Server in a Kubernetes cluster is provided.
 By default, the cluster contains a single instance of the server but the _replicas_ configuration parameter can be set to create a cluster of any size, as described below.
 This guide assumes you already have a functional Kubernetes cluster and helm installed (see below for instructions on installing helm).

 This guide describes how to setup a model repository, use helm to launch the inference server and then send inference requests to the running server.

 ## Installation of Helm

-Please refer to: https://helm.sh/docs/intro/install for Helm installation.
+Refer this [link](https://helm.sh/docs/intro/install) for Helms Installation
 ## Setting up the Model Repository

 If you already have a model repository you may use that with this helm chart.
-If you don't, you can use any model from the (OpenVino Model Zoo) [https://download.01.org/opencv/2021/openvinotoolkit/2021.1/open_model_zoo/models_bin/].
+If you don't, you can use any model from the [OpenVino Model Zoo](https://download.01.org/opencv/2021/openvinotoolkit/2021.1/open_model_zoo/models_bin/).

 Model Server requires a repository of models to execute inference requests.
 For example, you can use a Google Cloud Storage (GCS) bucket: